enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 What separates the top 1% bloggers from the crowd?

 Consistency.

-Here's how to they turn every content they come accross into meaningful material
+Here's how to hijack their process to build the ultimate publishing system Here's how to they turn every content they come accross into meaningful material

 1. They don't create every post from scratch.
 If anything, the more they post, the easier the process becomes.
-2. They don't obsess on  as it slows them down
+2. They don't obsess jotting every sources down as it slows them down.
-*As content creators, nothing hurts like putting too much hours, for too little people to see it.
+3. They don't wait until the hit publish before knowing how their content will perform *As content creators, nothing hurts like putting too much hours, for too little people to see it.
 What @fortelabs do is to take away*

 Procrastination is not why you abandonned your blog.